|

 4.5.1 GROUNDED SYSTEMS

-Grounded systems are equipped with a grounded conductor that is required to be run to each
+Grounded systems are equipped with a grounded conductor that is required to be run

-conductor to accommodate all neutral related loads.
-It can also be used as an equipment
+accommodate all neutral related loads.
+It can also be used as an equipment grounding conductor to clear ground

-A network of equipment grounding conductors is routed from the service equipment enclosure
+faults ahead of the service disconnecting means.
+A network of equipment grounding conductors is routed from the

-where it is transferred to the grounded conductor.
-The grounded conductor carries the fault
+is transferred to the grounded conductor.
+The grounded conductor carries the fault current back to the source and

-current back to the source and returns over the faulted phase and trips open the overcurrent
+returns over the faulted phase and trips open the overcurrent protection device.

-Note: A system is considered grounded if the supplying source, such as a transformer or
+considered grounded if the supplying source, such as a transformer or generator is grounded in addition to the

-equipment disconnecting device for separately derived systems.
+grounding means on the supply side of the service equipment disconnecting device for separately derived systems.

 The neutral of any grounded system serves two main purposes: (1) it permits the utilization of